 The selected consolidated historical statements of operations and of cash flows data of Opco for the years ended December 31, 2021, 2020 and 2019 and the historical consolidated balance sheet data as of December 31, 2021 and 2020 are derived from Opco's audited consolidated financial statements included elsewhere in this prospectus.
 The selected condensed consolidated historical statements of operations and of cash flows data of Opco for the six months ended June 30, 2022 and 2021 and the condensed consolidated historical balance sheet data as of June 30, 2022 are derived from Opco's unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
-In Opco's management's opinion, the consolidated historical financial statements include all adjustments necessary to state fairly Opco's financial position, results of operations and cash flows as of and for the periods presented herein.
+In Opco's management's opinion, the consolidated historical financial statements include elsewhere in this prospectus.
+In Opco's financial statements include all adjustments necessary to state fairly Opco's financial position, results of operations and cash flows as of and for the periods presented herein.